 - a.
 Label title - b.
 Label type (choose from a list or provide your own short answer) - c.
 Label copy - i.
-DOC or DOCX formats only (file not to exceed 10 MB) - Name the file with exhibition keywords and, if submitting multiple labels, the label ii. number (i.e. maharaja.label2.doc) - iii.
+DOC or DOCX formats only (file not to exceed 10 MB) - ii.
+Document must be formatted in 12 point Times New Roman - iii.
+Name the file with exhibition keywords and, if submitting multiple labels, the label number (i.e. maharaja.label2.doc) - iv.
 Include each label with the copy as it appears on display, retaining type formatting (line breaks, all caps, boldface, italics, etc.).
 Do not break text into tables or embed images - d.
-Label image (high-resolution file, minimum 300 dpi) - JPG or JPEG formats only (file not to exceed 10 MB) i. - Name the file with exhibition keywords and, if submitting multiple labels, the label ii. number (i.e. maharaja.label2.jpg) - Image should be of the final label copy mounted in the exhibition.
-Discrepancies iii. between this copy and the text in the Word document cause confusion and may result in disqualification.
+Label image (high-resolution file, minimum 300 dpi) - i.
+JPG or JPEG formats only (file not to exceed 10 MB) - ii.
+Name the file with exhibition keywords and, if submitting multiple labels, the label number (i.e. maharaja.label2.jpg)

-5. Label(s) for Printing (optional but encouraged)

-a.
+- iii.
+Image should be of the final label copy mounted in the exhibition.
+Discrepancies between this copy and the text in the Word document cause confusion and may result in disqualification. - 5.
+Label(s) for Printing (optional but encouraged) - a.
 PDF file of typeset labels for printing and display